GStreamer/gstreamer/markdown/design/tracing.md

 ## tracer event classes

 Most tracers will log some kind of *events* : a data transfer, an event, a message, a query or a measurement.
-Every tracers should describe the data format.
+Every tracer should describe the data format.
 This way tools that process tracer logs can show the data in a meaningful way without having to know about the tracer plugin.